vi0sapio/NotebookLM4Anki/README.md

 3. Select the downloaded CSV file
 4. Make sure the field mapping is correct (Front → Front, Back → Back)
 5. Click "Import"

-## Privacy

-This extension does not collect or transmit any user data.
-All processing happens locally in your browser.

 ## License